Syrian Army: 1970–2010

 The Syrian armed forces have also been involved in suppressing dissident movements within Syria, for example the Islamist uprising in Syria in 1979–1982.
 In March 1980 the 3rd Armored Division and detachments from the Defense Companies arrived in Aleppo.
-The division was under the command of General Shafiq Fayadh, Hafiz Assad's first cousin.
+The division was under the command of General Shafiq Fayadh, Hafez al-Assad's first cousin.
 The troops sealed "off whole quarters and carr[ied] out house-to-house searches, often preceded by tank fire."
 Hundreds of suspects were rounded up.
 Only two conventional Army brigades deployed to Hama in 1982, the 3rd Armored Division's 47th Armored and 21st Mechanized Brigades.
 Three quarters of the officers and one third of the soldiers in the two brigades were Alawites.
 Most of the repression was carried out by the Defense Companies and the Special Forces.
 Meanwhile, the Special Forces were isolating and combing through Hama, killing and capturing suspected government opponents.

 Syrian forces fought Israel during the 1982 Lebanon War.

-In 1984, Major General Ali Haidar's Special Forces were instrumental in blocking an abortive attempt by Rifaat Assad and his Defense Companies to seize the capital.
+In 1984, Major General Ali Haidar's Special Forces were instrumental in blocking an abortive attempt by Rifaat al-Assad and his Defense Companies to seize the capital.
 Fayadh's 3rd Armoured Division moved into the capital to join Haidar's forces in the confrontation with the Defense Companies.
 The 3rd Armoured Division, it seems, had historically been based at al-Qutayfah, near Damascus.

 Bennett dates the establishment of corps in the Syrian Army to 1985.
 Writing forty years later, Tom Cooper says "..despite the establishment of.. corps.. most division commanders continued reporting directly to the President.
 Correspondingly, not only the Chief of Staff of the Syrian Armed Forces but also the Corps HQ exercised only a limited operational control over the Army's divisions."
 Declassified CIA documents from February 1987 say that the 3rd Corps and 17th and 18th Armoured Divisions were established in 1986.

 The 9th Armoured Division served in the 1991 Persian Gulf War as the Arab Joint Forces Command North reserve and saw little action.